PetarSimonovic/CV/README.md

 * https://github.com/PetarSimonovic/archipelago
 * https://warm-escarpment-84694.herokuapp.com

-**Poke**:A Facebook-inspired social messaging platform, where users can post their thoughts, and like and comment on posts.
+**Poke**: A Facebook-inspired social messaging platform, where users can post their thoughts, and like and comment on posts.
 Developed in Ruby on Rails as part of a Makers Academy group project with continuous integration/deployment using CircleCI and Heroku.
 * https://github.com/PetarSimonovic/acebook-poke
 * https://gentle-beach-18739.herokuapp.com/users/sign_in

-**Vanilla**: A single-page web app with simple-animation that displays recipes for ice cream.
+**Vanilla**: A single-page web app with simple animation that displays recipes for ice cream.
 Written in JavaScript and HTML, with a self-developed testing framework.
 * https://github.com/PetarSimonovic/vanilla